Titia has been raising sheep for over 30 years. Her articles often focus on animal care.

-Having bred sheep for over 30 years, I now raise a very old and rare Dutch variety called Drenthe Heath Sheep, or Drents Heideschaap in Dutch.
-Usually the ewes take very good care of their own lambs, as this breed still stands very close to nature and natural behaviour.
-But sometimes I do have to step in when, for some reason, the ewe won't or can't feed her lambs by herself.
+I have bred sheep for over 30 years.
+I raise a very old and rare Dutch variety called Drenthe Heath Sheep, or Drents Heideschaap in Dutch.
+This breed still stands very close to nature and natural behavior.
+The ewes take very good care of their own lambs.
+Yet sometimes I do have to step in when, for some reason, the ewe won't or can't feed her lambs by herself.

 Not all breeders will take care of a rejected or abandoned lamb.
-Some say that if a lamb has been rejected by its mom, there must be something wrong and they get rid of both.
+Some say that if a ewe rejects her lamb there must be something wrong and they get rid of both.
 I don't do that, because there are so many (sometimes external) reasons why ewes won't take care of their lambs.
 I always give a ewe a second chance to prove that they can be a good mom.
 If she rejects her lambs a second time the next year, then I know she's not a good mom and I don't breed the ewe again.

 How Do Ewes and Lambs Recognize Each Other?

 When a ewe is giving birth, she makes these special noises that sound a bit like snoring.
 She is talking to her offspring inside.
 Once the lamb is born, they both make noises.
-Each lamb and ewe have their specific noise or voice, and that's how a ewe and her lamb will recognize each other in the midst of a big herd.
+The lamb and the ewe have their own specific noise or voice.
+That's how a ewe and her lamb will recognize each other in the midst of a big herd.
 They also recognize each other's smell.
 Put another lamb in front of a ewe and she will push it away, in not a friendly way.
-Our ewes have no pardon for lambs of other ewes and will even take it up their horns and swing it in the air.
+Our ewes have no pardon for lambs of other ewes and will even take it up in their horns and swing it in the air.

-Within a few hours however, the lambs learn to stay with their moms and keep out of the other ewes' way.
+Within a few hours, the lambs learn to stay with their moms and keep out of the other ewes' way.
 In our breed, it is almost impossible to let a ewe raise a lamb that's not her own.
-In some other breeds this is often done and then one doesn't have to bottle-feed an abandoned lamb.
-But our ewes are normally very ruthless and will injure or kill a strange lamb if it's getting too close to them.
+In some other breeds, this is often done and then one doesn't have to bottle-feed an abandoned lamb.
+But our ewes are very ruthless and will injure or kill a strange lamb if it's getting too close to them.

 Some Reasons a Ewe Might Reject Her Lambs

-- The ewe has no motherly feelings.
-It sometimes happens a ewe has no motherly feelings.
-When a ewe is really, really nasty to her lambs and won't have them near her, then I won't breed with her again.
+- The ewe has no maternal instinct.
+It sometimes happens and when it happens the ewe can be very, very nasty to her lambs.
+She won't have them near her.
+In such a case I won't breed with her again.

-- Delivery caused the ewe a lot of pain.
-A young ewe connects birth pain with the lamb and doesn't want it near her.
+- Delivery is causing the ewe a lot of pain.
+A young ewe often connects birth pain with the lamb and doesn't want it near her afterwards.
 I had this happen once.
-The young ewe had had a very hard time delivering the lamb, but as I couldn't be sure if it was that or the reason above, I decided not to breed with her again.
+The young ewe acted very rude towards her lamb and even took it on her horns.
+I decided to not breed again with this ewe.

 - The ewe is too young.
 If the ewe is too young, she might not know yet what to do with a lamb.
-This happens quite often when breeding with ewes in the same year they have been born.
-At least it happens quite often with the breed I have, because this breed matures slowly, like wild animals.
+This can happen when breeding with ewes in the same year they have been born.
+The Drenthe Heath Sheep mature very slow, like the animals in the wild.
 I never breed with ewes in the same year they have been born.

 - The lamb is sick or weak.
 There can be something wrong with the lamb.
 Most ewes sense that and don't bother anymore.
-Of course you can try to keep the lamb alive, but I don't do that.
-If the lamb is not good, I'll put it down.
-No use raising weak animals.
+Of course, you can try to keep the lamb alive, but I don't do that.
+If the lamb is not good, I'll put it down, because I don't want to breed with weak animals.

-- Something is wrong with the lambs teeth.
+- Something is wrong with the lamb's teeth.
 This causes pain when it's nursing.
-Lambs are born with teeth in the lower jaw, but they are covered with a soft layer of skin so they won't injure mom's teats while drinking.
-Sometimes this skin does not cover all of the teeth and then it hurts while the lamb sucks the teat.
+Lambs are born with teeth in the lower jaw.
+To avoid hurting mom's teats while drinking, the lamb's teeth are covered with a soft layer of skin.
+Sometimes this skin does not cover all the teeth and then it hurts while the lamb sucks the teat.

 - The ewe can be sick.
-Sometimes ewes suffer from inflammation of the udder, could have a bad udder, or the afterbirth won't come out and becomes infected.
+Sometimes ewes can suffer from different things.
+Like inflammation of the udder or they have a bad udder.
+It also happens that the afterbirth won't come out and becomes infected.
 In any of these cases, you should call your vet because the ewe could die a painful death.

-- The lamb has been touched by strangers.
+- The lamb got touched by strangers.
 Never let family or friends pick up a newborn lamb.
-Picking up a lamb too soon can change it's smell and cause the mom to not recognize her own lamb anymore.
+Picking up a lamb too soon can change its smell and cause the mom to not recognize her own lamb anymore.
 Even if you're the owner/breeder, be careful not to pet your dog before you pick up a lamb.

 - Something scared the hell out of mom.
 Take precautions that no dogs can scare the mom while giving birth to her lambs.
-Once, at a friend's place, a ewe had just given birth quite close to the fence and the neighbour's dog suddenly came running and barking.
+Once, at a friend's place, a ewe had given birth quite close to the fence.
+The neighbor's dog came running and barking.
 The ewe was so scared that she didn't dare come close to her lamb anymore.

 If you breed lambs, you may encounter this strange situation.
 Here is what happened on my farm.
-Maybe hearing this story will prevent you from losing a lamb.
+This story could help to prevent you from losing a lamb.

-I once had a ewe who used to steal lambs from other ewes, long before she was due to deliver her own.
+I once had a ewe that used to steal lambs from other ewes, long before she was due to deliver her own.
 The first time it happened, I thought she had given birth overnight.
-But then later that day I heard the lamb bleating, and discovered the "mom" didn't even had an udder yet.
-I thought something was wrong with her so I took both ewe and lamb home and started to bottle-feed the lamb (artificial colostrum first).
-Two months later, when all ewes and their lambs had been moved to another meadow, I was doing my daily inspection tour when I discovered a tiny little lamb in the grass.
-I thought, 'That can not be, all of the ewes have given birth.'
-Then here comes this ewe, the one I mentioned above, and I saw that she had a big, swollen udder.
-It was only then that I realized that this was her lamb and that she'd stolen the other from another ewe's set of twins right after it was born.
+But then later that day I heard the lamb bleating very loud, and discovered the "mom" didn't even had an udder yet.
+I took both ewe and lamb home and started to bottle-feed the lamb (artificial colostrum first).

-The second time she had stolen one of twins that already were about two weeks old.
+A year later this ewe stole one of the twins that already were about two weeks old.
 She wouldn't let it go and was fighting off the lamb's true mom.
 It took me quite a while and a lot of running around before I could catch her.
 I had to take her away from the other ewes and kept her in the barn until she delivered her own babies three weeks later.